kolkhis/tech-notes/ato/ato.md

 technology, which could be a refreshing change of atmosphere if you come from a corporate entity with perhaps a somewhat stifling work environment.

+The co-located free event(s) starting the day before ATO official starts include the Community Leadership Summit, Open Source Accessibility Summit, as well as the Inclusion and Diversity Summit.
+I attended the Community Leadership Summit, which was an amazing time that you can read about [here](TODO: ADD LINK TO CLS WRITEUP)